tyan/BCFierForRenga/index.md

 BCFierForRenga is an extendible, open source [BCF](https://github.com/BuildingSMART/BCF-XML) client.
 This project is a fork of [BCFier](https://github.com/teocomi/BCFier) project.
 To build the plugin just fork the [repo](https://github.com/tyan/BCFierForRenga) and download the latest version of the [Renga SDK](https://rengabim.com/sdk/).

+# Issues and suggestions #

+Please feel free to report issues and suggest improvements on the project [GitHub page](https://github.com/tyan/BCFierForRenga/issues).